 Rabbits feel most secure when living near natural burrows.
 You can ensure your rabbit is happy by providing a secure area to live in.

 Many types of bedding are available for rabbits, but not all are suitable for indoor rabbits.
+What’s the best bedding for rabbits?
 The best bedding for indoor bunnies is made from natural materials that are soft and absorbent.
 This brand is 99.9% dust free and is a great choice for bunnies.

 Lastly, have an enclosed space where your rabbit can sit comfortably and stretch without touching its sides.
 They also must be able to stand on their back legs with their ears facing their cages at all times.